God of War (2018 video game): Gameplay

 God of War is a third-person action-adventure video game.
-It features an over-the-shoulder free camera, a departure from the previous installments, which featured a fixed cinematic camera (with the exception of 2007's two-dimensional side-scroller Betrayal).
+It features an over-the-shoulder free camera (a departure from the previous installments which featured a fixed cinematic camera, with the exception of 2007's two-dimensional side-scroller Betrayal).
 Cinematographically, the game is presented in a continuous shot, with no camera cuts or loading screens.
 Although the previous main installment, Ascension (2013), introduced multiplayer to the series, this installment is single-player-only.
 Regarding the level structure, creative director Cory Barlog said "it's open, but it is not an open world."
 Due to its openness, a fast travel feature is unlocked later in the game.
 Swimming, an ability in previous games, was cut; players instead use a boat to traverse bodies of water.
-Unlike previous games, which allowed players to jump freely at anytime, jumping can now only be done at designated areas, such as at a rock face or ledge.
+Unlike previous games, which allowed players to jump freely at any time, jumping can now only be done at designated areas, such as at a rock face or ledge.
 Throughout the game, players battle Norse mythological foes, like dark elves, wulvers, and draugrs, as well as Gullveig and the revenants, beings warped by seiðr magic, among many others.
-Valkyries appear as optional boss battles.
+Valkyries appear as optional secret boss battles throughout the six playable locations.
 Among the many side quests, players can free the imprisoned dragons Fáfnir, Otr, and Reginn—dwarves who were turned into dragons—in addition to battling one called Hræzlyr, a story-based boss battle.